Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	2. Australia - 90%
 	3. UK - 89%

-Despite the US being exceptionally-negative about the impacts of social media in politics, they are the sixth-highest to say it has made people more easy to manipulate, at 86%.
+Despite the US being exceptionally negative about the impacts of social media in politics, they are the sixth-highest to say it has made people more easy to manipulate, at 86%.

 **Lowest** percentage who say it has made people **more easy to manipulate**:
 	1. Malaysia - 51%